Monastic community of Mount Athos: Status in the European Union

 As part of an EU member state, Mount Athos is part of the European Union and, for the most part, subject to EU law.
 While outside the EU's Value Added Tax area, Mount Athos is within the Schengen Area.
 A declaration attached to Greece's accession treaty to the Schengen Agreement states that Mount Athos's "special status" should be taken into account in the application of the Schengen rules.
 The monks strongly objected to Greece joining the Schengen Area based on fears that the EU would be able to end the centuries-old prohibition on the admittance of women.
 The prohibition is unchanged and a special permit is required to enter the peninsula.
-The monks were also concerned that the agreement could affect their traditional right to offer sanctuary to people from Orthodox countries such as Russia.
+The monks were also concerned that the agreement could affect their traditional right to offer sanctuary to men from Orthodox countries such as Russia.
 Such monks do nowadays need a Greek visa and permission to stay, even if that is given generously by the Greek ministry, based on requests from Athos.